Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers

 Wireless networks natively include wireless information transfer processes, hence WET appears naturally combined with them.
 The \ac{SWIPT} technology, which enables efficient utilization of radio resources by wirelessly charging battery-limited devices while simultaneously conveying useful information~\cite{Meng-HU_HSU-2016, Choi-SWIPT-2016, Clerckx-2019-JSAC}, is an example of it.
 Specifically, the downlink multi-antenna broadcast \ac{SWIPT} system has attracted much attention from the research community and has been widely studied in the literature.
 As an example, the early pioneering work~\cite{Zhang-MIMO-Braoadcasting-2013} characterizes the underlying rate-energy trade-offs of a broadcast \ac{SWIPT} system that includes a multi-antenna \ac{BS} communicating with several \acp{UE} in downlink.
-Therein, each \ac{UE} may perform both \ac{EH} and \ac{ID} functions on the received signal, i.e., either by applying the time-switching (TS)~\cite{Zhang-MIMO-Braoadcasting-2013} or \ac{PS}~\cite{Zhang-MIMO-Braoadcasting-2013, Zhou-Zhang-2013} protocol.
-Although a {TS} scheme simplifies the receiver design, it hinders the full exploitation of radio resources since the wireless information and WET processes are not really simultaneous in time.
-Thus, motivating the use of \ac{PS} schemes which generally achieve higher spectral efficiency~\cite{Xiao-JSAC-2016}.
+Therein, each \ac{UE} may perform both \ac{EH} and \ac{ID} functions on the received signal, i.e., either by applying the time-switching (TS)~\cite{Zhang-MIMO-Braoadcasting-2013} or \ac{PS}~\cite{Zhang-MIMO-Braoadcasting-2013, Zhou-Zhang-2013} protocol. {Meanwhile, the authors in~\cite{Rv_Delay-aware} investigate the problems of maximizing the effective capacity and energy efficiency by considering both \ac{PS} and TS architectures subject to a fixed minimum harvested energy and fixed \ac{QoS} delay requirements for receivers.} Although a {TS} scheme simplifies the receiver design, it hinders the full exploitation of radio resources since the wireless information and WET processes are not really simultaneous in time.
+Thus, motivating the use of \ac{PS} schemes which generally {achieve higher spectral efficiency~\cite{Xiao-JSAC-2016, Rv_Delay-aware} and energy efficiency~\cite{Rv_Delay-aware}}.
 A comprehensive overview of the aforementioned PS and TS schemes and other less popular \ac{SWIPT} schemes, such as the so-called spatial switching~(SS) and integrated receiver~(IR), is provided in~\cite{Lu.2015}.